Call for Applications for the Emory Training Program in HIV Translational Research to End the Epidemic

 - A two-page description of the proposed research project and proposed didactic training plan (including graphs/figures but not references);

-- MD applicants from clinical departments must also provide a letter from the applicant’s Department/Division Chair, indicating departmental commitment to provide at least 75% protected time for the trainee applicant to devote to the proposed research project.
-This letter can be same as the required letter of support from one other scientist, described above.
+- MD applicants from clinical departments must provide a letter from the applicant’s Department/Division Chair, indicating departmental commitment to provide at least 75% protected time for the applicant to devote to the proposed research project.
+This letter also can serve as the “letter of support from one other scientist” (see above).